 HIIT Workout to Boost Your Metabolism

 This HIIT workout provides a quick metabolic burst.
 How does this workout affect your metabolism, you might ask?
 When we exercise, our muscles require more oxygen.
-In order to fulfil this need, we increase our breathing, i.e. feeling extremely out of breath during a hard workout.
+In order to fulfill this need, we increase our breathing, i.e. feeling extremely out of breath during a hard workout.
 We are able to estimate that for every liter of oxygen exchanged, our bodies burn through roughly 5 calories this is your metabolism.
 There are 3 energy metabolism systems that our bodies use depending on intensity and duration:

 - Phosphocreatine: for immediate, full-force exertion i.e. HIIT workouts